kalmarazbrooks/game-of-life-starter/README.md

 For a space that is unpopulated (0):
 - Each cell with three neighbors becomes populated.
 - Otherwise, the cell remains unpopulated.

+## User Abilities
+- Left-click any cell to switch it on/off
+- Right-click any cell to switch adjacent cells (including itself) around it on, creating an outward blast
+- Use the ENTER key to pause/play the simulation
+- Use the ARROW KEYS to step through the simulation, both forward and backward.